Low-energy enhancement in the magnetic dipole radiation of actinide nuclei: Abstract

 \section{Abstract}

-We present the first theoretical results of the magnetic dipole (M1) $\gamma$-ray strength function (\gsf) for actinide nuclei within the shell-model Monte Carlo (SMMC) method.
-We observe a low-energy enhancement (LEE) in the M1 \gsfs of the six nuclei studied here, which serves as the first evidence, theoretical or experimental, that the LEE persists in the actinides.
+We present the first theoretical results of the magnetic dipole (M1) $\gamma$-ray strength function (\gsf) for actinide nuclei using the shell-model Monte Carlo (SMMC) method.
+We observe a low-energy enhancement (LEE) in the M1 \gsfs of the six actinide nuclei studied here, which represents the first evidence, theoretical or experimental, that the LEE persists in the actinides.
 We also identify a scissors mode resonance in all six nuclei, which we compare with recent Oslo-method experiments.

 \ssec{Introduction} The $\gamma$-ray strength function (\gsf) of a nucleus, which describes the probability of $\gamma$-ray emission and absorption, is a critical input to neutron-capture rate calculations within the Hauser-Feshbach theory~\cite{Hauser1952}.
 These reaction rates are important for determining elemental abundances from r-process nucleosynthesis~\cite{Mumpower2016}.
 Furthermore, structures seen in \gsfs provide insight into the collective behavior of nucleons~\cite{Heyde2010}.
 Thus, accurate modeling of nuclear \gsfs is important for developing more precise predictions of elemental abundances in stars as well as improving our understanding of nuclear structure.